dk2814/stock-search-portfolio-app/README.md

-# 📈 Stock Search & Portfolio Web Application
+# 📈 Stock Search & Portfolio Web Application (Video Demo at the end)

 A full-stack stock search and portfolio management web application that allows users to explore real-time market data, analyze historical trends, track financial news, manage watchlists, and simulate stock trading using a wallet-based system.